What Were Triceratops Horns Made Of

 Computational Modeling

 Computational modeling is another promising avenue of research for understanding the composition and function of Triceratops horns.
-By creating virtual models of the horns based on fossil data, researchers can simulate the stresses and strains that the horns would have experienced during combat or defense.
+Worth adding: by creating virtual models of the horns based on fossil data, researchers can simulate the stresses and strains that the horns would have experienced during combat or defense.
 These simulations can provide insights into the material properties of the horns, such as their strength, stiffness, and resistance to fracture.

 Ongoing Debates and Future Research